"Read It Like You’re Dead Inside”

 The Weirdest VO Direction (That Somehow Worked)

-After a recent LinkedIn post where I shared the utterly baffling direction “Can you read it faster… but make it sound slower?”, the floodgates opened.
-Voiceover artists, producers, engineers, and creatives from around the world piled in with their own stories of direction so vague, contradictory, or downright bizarre, it made my original example seem almost reasonable.
+After a recent LinkedIn post, I shared the utterly baffling direction, “Can you read it faster… but make it sound slower?”
+The floodgates opened.
+Voiceover artists, producers, engineers, and creatives around the world shared their own stories.
+Many recounted direction that was vague, contradictory, or downright bizarre.
+These tales made my original example seem almost reasonable.

-Here’s a collection of the best (or worst?) direction ever given — the kind of feedback that leaves you staring blankly at the mic, wondering if you’ve misunderstood the entire craft of communication.
+Here’s a collection of the best (or worst?) direction ever given.
+This is the kind of feedback that leaves you staring blankly at the mic, wondering if you’ve misunderstood the entire craft of communication.

 1. The Contradictory Commands